Associate Professor of Chemistry

 Email: xunsun (at) Princeton.edu

-Hometown: Zhejiang, ChinaXun obtained his B.S. from Tsinghua University in Beijing after a couple years of treating murine cells with the infamous amyloid-β aggregates in Dr. Yan-mei Li’s lab.
+Hometown: Zhejiang, ChinaXun obtained his B.S. from Tsinghua University in Beijing after a couple years of treating murine cells with amyloid-β aggregates in Dr. Yan-mei Li’s lab.
 After that experience he decided to battle against those amyloidogenic molecules in graduate school.
 Insulin-degrading enzyme is known to break down a variety of such molecules and now he is working on understanding the molecular basis for those degradations, one molecule at a time.
 Outside the lab, he apparently enjoys watching movies, one per year.

 Email: wchour (at) Princeton.edu